ryssbowh/craft-themes/README.md

 **View modes** define a set of displayers and options for a layout and a view mode.
 Every Layout that can have view modes comes with a default one.
 This allows you to render an element differently in different parts of the page.

-For a layout to be rendered on the front end when visiting a url, its associated element (Section, Category etc) must define its template to `themed_page`, or the theme engine will be skipped entirely.
+For a layout to be rendered on the front end when visiting a url, its associated element (Section, Category etc) must define its template to `themed_page`, or the block/displayer engines will be skipped entirely.

 This theme engine comes with default blocks and field displayers, that might not fit your needs.
 To learn how to define new blocks, field and file displayers, see the [developers readme](DEVELOPERS.md)